 THE DAUGHTER: Make her give you the change.
 These things are only a penny a bunch.

 THE MOTHER: Do hold your tongue, Clara.
 [To the girl].
-You can keep plinth: square base or block on which a column or stature stands tanner: sixpence the change.
+You can keep

-Te-oo banches o voylets trod into the mad: Two bunches of violets were trodden into the mud.
+1 Te-oo banches o voylets trod into the mad: Two bunches of violets were trodden into the mud.